mx1001/hardops_manual/docs/index.md

 In my personal opinion, [Hard Ops](https://gumroad.com/l/hardops/) is the end result of years of modelling by hand and clicking and tapping repetitive [hotkeys](hotkeys.md).
 It is my hope to make a tool that reduces keystrokes and turns processes into steps.
 As blender evolves so does I aspire this tool to as well.
 It goes without saying I would not have been able to get it to anywhere this point without a team of people all around the world.
 Smart minds in the community have contributed great and small to make this tool I once imagined the reality I now bring up when I press [Q](hotkeys.md).

+The [users](https://www.pinterest.com/masterxeon1001/hard-ops-users/) are the true power behind the tool.
+It's truly humbling to see so many people making fantastic art with the tool.
+Not to mention seeing other [users making tutorials](guest_user_content.md) showing me insight to how they view and use the tools.

 ---

 ## [**Gumroad**](https://gumroad.com/l/hardops/) |